 “UV light has been proven to cause certain types of cataracts and has been implicated in age-related macular degeneration,” he explains.
 “These are two of the most common eye health problems experienced in older adults.”

-In terms of protection, Dr. DiMarco recommends lenses that block 99 percent to 100 percent of both UV-A and UV-B radiation.
+In terms of protection, Dr. DiMarco recommends lenses that block 99-100% of both UV-A and UV-B radiation.
 Ski goggles, which cover the eyes as well as the surrounding skin, are another option.
 Goggles are the preferred protection for snowmobilers as well as downhill and cross-country skiers, since they block harmful sunlight while preventing debris and snow from blowing into the eyes.

 The sun is not winter’s only eye hazard.
 Cool winds and dry air can irritate eyes, even in warmer climates.
 Harsh weather can make eyes constantly dry and irritated, especially for those who wear contact lenses.
 Dry eyes can be trouble inside as well, since indoor heat tends to eliminate moisture from the air.